robots4life/strapi-jwt/README.md

 <br />
 <br />

-# 4. Set Permission on the `/api/employees` Endpoint
+# 4. Set Public Permission on the `/api/employees` Route

-By default newly created content types, i.e. employee, has no public or authenticated permissions.
+By default a newly created content type, i.e. employee, has no public permissions.

-<b>I allowed `find` and `findOne` for the Public role of an unauthenticated user.</b>
+<b>I allow `find` and `findOne` for the Public role of an unauthenticated user.</b>

 <img src="/images/Screenshot_20220223_165809.png">
 <br />